-1. Remove the 1 1/4" fill plug on the end of the Toner Supply Housing.
+- 1. Remove the 1 1/4" fill plug on the end of the Toner Supply Housing.
 This housing contains the magnetic metal roller and the toner supply area.
 Dump the toner out of this housing and save or discard as desired.
 Vacuum the outside of the housing and the magnetic roller.
 Turn the metal roller a few times to vacuum all sides of the roller.
 Inserting the vacuum end up to the 1 1/4" fill hole while turning the magnetic roller aids in complete toner removal.
 At this point, if you are going to ship the cartridge, the sealing strip must be inserted.
-The only seal available is the OEM style SS-BXO.
-For proper installation, please refer to the individual SS-LXO/BXO instructions.
+The only seal available for this cartridge is the OEM type SS-LXO seal.
+For proper installation, please refer to the individual SS-LXO seal instructions. - 2.
+Fill the supply with new toner and replace the fill cap.